pinge2/vv128/README.md

 `vv128` is a 256-bit hash function on C++ based on Merkle-Damgor construction.
 It uses custom non-linear NADD optrations.
 `vv128` is open to analysis, hacking and playing.

-DO NOT USE THIS HASH ALGORITHM IN REAL CASES VIA IT'S POSSIBLE UNSAFETY
+DO NOT USE THIS HASH ALGORITHM IN REAL CASES VIA IT'S POSSIBLE UNSECURE

 ## 1. Algorithm
 `vv128` extends message into 256-bit.
 It adds padding bit (+ bit 1 and zeros) and message length in bits at the end.